Cabugao: Geography

 Its total land area is 9556 ha.
-It is bounded on the north by Sinait; on the south by San Juan; on the east by Nueva Era, Ilocos Norte and the Cordillera Mountain Ranges; and on the west by the South China Sea.
+It is bordered by Sinait to the north, San Juan to the south, by Nueva Era, Ilocos Norte and the Cordillera Mountain Ranges to the east; and, by the South China Sea to the west.

+Cabugao is situated 27.73 km from the provincial capital Vigan, and 428.66 km from the country's capital city of Manila.

 Topography

+Hills are located in all the four corners of the municipality.
 The Cordillera mountain range borders on the eastern part of the municipality.
-Hills are located in all the four corners of the municipality.
-Off the coast of Barangay Sabang there is Salomague Island.
+Salomague Island can be found off the coast of Barangay Sabang.

 The Cabugao River is the largest river in the municipality.
 Two tributaries to the east feed the main channel of the Cabugao River.
 The headwaters of the north fork of the Cabugao River originate in Sitio Caset in Barangay Maradodon and the southern fork's headwaters originate in Sitio Gaco in Barangay Cacadiran.
-Cabugao's drinking water supply comes from three water resources in the Cordillera mountain range.
+Cabugao's drinking water supply comes from three water resources in the Cordilleras.

-The barangays that lie along the Cabugao River are flood prone areas during the rainy season.
-The uncontrollable surges of water erode the properties that line the Cabugao River endangering life and limb.
-The creek that runs through the poblacion easily clogs up in rain causing portions near it to be inundated.
+The barangays that lie along the Cabugao River are prone to flooding especially during the rainy season.
+The uncontrollable surge of water erode the properties that line the Cabugao River, endangering life and limb.
+The creek that runs through the poblacion easily clogs up during the rain causing portions near it to be inundated.

 Barangays

-The municipality of Cabugao is divided into 33 barangays These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every 3 years.
+Cabugao is politically subdivided into 33 barangays Each barangay consists of puroks and some have sitios.

-4 are in the poblacion and 29 in the rural areas, further subdivided into 94 sitios.
+There are four barangays that are in the poblacion which are considered urban (highlighted in bold) and the rest of the 29 barangays are rural.
+There are 94 sitios.